A modest proposal:

 The ability to at least see open source would be a good place to start.

-Disclaimer: I’m a director at the Open Source Initiative, but in this post am speaking only for myself.
+Disclaimer: I’m a former director at the Open Source Initiative, but in this post am speaking only for myself.
 I think this might be an interesting idea for the OSI to push for, though!
 Comments welcome.

 The Debian GNU/Linux operating system makes this particularly easy, by providing open source packages by default, offering non-open-source ones via a clearly-labeled alternate route, and offering vrms so you can get a licensing report at any time.